fborrmann/cli_mate/README.md

 # cli_mate
-Platform for projects to tackle climate change
+Platform frontend for projects to tackle climate change